imanlab/bgf/README.md

 The /robot_experiments directory includes the code for regenerating the implementation of the slip controller introduced in the paper.
 This ros package depends on *libfranka* library which is the low-level control software of franka Emika robotic arm.

-The low-level controller (C++) scripts executes recieves the calculated Cartesian trajectories from the MPC controller script through a ros message.
-Detailed descripton of how to use the codes in provided in the readme of the robot experiments folder.
+The low-level controller (C++) scripts recieves the commanded Cartesian trajectories from the MPC controller script through a ros message.
+Detailed descripton of how to use the codes is provided in the [readme of the robot experiments](/robot_experiments/README.md) folder.

 **Tactile Forward Model**